top of page

 A waist/hip ratio less than 0.80 indicates lower visceral fat and a more gynoid fat distribution.
 A waist/hip ratio of more than 0.85 incicates more visceral fat in an android fat distribution and this is associated with increased metabolic disease risk.

-3. Visceral Fat Contributes To Insulin Resistance
+3. Belly Fat Contributes To Insulin Resistance

 Gaining weight with a gynoid to android shift in fat distribution has some major effects on the metabolic health of the body.